overviewscheduleregisterdirectionsresources

 • Define complicated mourning and delineate its two attempts, four forms, and seven high-risk factors

-• Discuss why sudden death is traumatic and distinct from anticipated death, and identify at least five challenges it presents
+• Discuss why sudden death is traumatic and distinct from anticipated death, and identify at least 15 challenges it presents

 • Identify at least seven generic guidelines for the treatment of complicated mourning